-NICD was entrusted with the task of country wide implementation of Integrated Disease Surveillance Project (IDSP), a World Bank funded project.
+NICD (now NCDC) was entrusted with the task of country wide implementation of Integrated Disease Surveillance Project (IDSP), earlier a World Bank funded project.
 A significant progress has been made in implementation of IDSP with the setting up of an IT network connecting State, District Headquarters, Government Medical Colleges and important Public Health Institutes.
 Toll-free number (1075) has been operationalised for reporting of unusual disease events.
 A 24x7 Outbreak Monitoring Cell providing vital and timely information about various epidemic prone diseases is now operational.

 In view of emerging and reemerging pathogens many of whom have already made entry into India, need for country-wide disease outbreak investigation and response as well as obligations under IHR (2005), it was considered necessary to expand the mandate of NCDC so as to meet broader challenges in public health in the pattern of CDC, USA with the rationale for development and strengthening of referral diagnostic support services, capacity building in public health, adoption of new technologies, as well as study the impact of climate change, urbanization and industrialization on disease.

 A concept plan was developed in consultation with the experts from India Council of Medical Research, Premier Health Institutes, State Government, CDC (USA), WHO and World Bank etc. The same was presented before Planning Commission on July, 2007 who agreed in principle and advised to undertake independent Appraisal of NICD and to prepare detailed project report (DPR).
 Independent appraisal was conduced by an agency selected through open tender in which Department of Management Studies, IIT, New Delhi was short-listed and engaged.
 Subsequently, the report was submitted in May, 2008.